 There may be no kuroko but the concept hasn't been completely ignored - notice how Kevin gets to ride in a big black SUV in "Fish out of Water".
 Adding to that is the fact that we never see the driver's face, similar to how the kuroko never showed their faces.

-The kanji used by the Rangers are refered to as Symbols of Power and the rangers shout 'Symbol Power' when they use it.
-While this may seem like a case of downplaying their Japanese nature, the power channeled through them in Shinkenger was called mojikara, which roughly translated means 'Word Power'.
+The kanji used by the Rangers are referred to as Symbols of Power and the rangers shout 'Symbol Power' when they use it.
+While this may seem like a case of downplaying their Japanese nature, the power channeled through them in Shinkenger was called mojikara, which roughly translated to 'word power'.
 Taken in that context, it makes a lot more sense.

-Why does it make a little more sense for Mike to have the Beetle Zord?
+Why does it make sense for Mike to have the Beetle Zord instead of Mia?
 Because as this article points out, beetles can hide in soil or bark, or under wood; in other words, the type of things you'd find in a forest.

-Likewise for White Tigerzord.
+Likewise for the White Tiger Zord.
 The first user of that type of Zord became a Red Ranger later on.

 The Blue Ranger one is mostly obvious, however, his Dragon Folding Zord is not.
 His element is Water, but why a Dragon?
-Because the "dragon" of the "seas" happens to be a Leviathan.
-Notably, just like his zord, they've got a very long body.
+Because the "dragon" of the "seas" happens to be a Leviathan, which has a notably long body.
 It also makes more sense when one remembers that dragons are commonly associated with water in Japanese folklore.

 One flashback from "Test Of A Leader" clearly shows the Red Ranger before Jayden using Shinkenger's Shodophone instead of a Samuraizer.
 This may seem jarring at first, but then remember how the first generation Shodophones (such as the one seen in the introduction) were made of wood.
 Given that, it wouldn't be that big a stretch to imagine that each generation of Samurai Rangers get morphers more advanced than the previous generation's.
 In this case, going from an actual brush to a laser pointer.